-Here is a screenshot of the February 2017 visa bulletin.
+Here is a screenshot of the April 2023 visa bulletin employment-based final action cahrt.
 The 2nd preference correlates to EB-2 visas and the 3rd represents EB-3.

 EB-3 to EB-2 porting could potentially cut several years off of your green card timeline.
 However, making this advantageous transition is rarely easy as it requires your new position to be substantially different and more complex than your original job in order to qualify to make the switch.

 Due to the fact that you may be waiting years for your green card, there is always the possibility that you can amass the qualifications for a higher employment-based category.

 However, it is very important to note that this change is dependent more on your job rather than your newfound qualifications.
 This means that while education and experience are important, you will most likely be denied if your new position does not require your newfound qualifications.

 For example, if you have acquired a master’s degree during your time waiting for an EB-3, you do not automatically qualify for an EB-3 to EB-2 porting.
 However, if you also acquire a position that requires an advanced degree, you have a much stronger case.

 Basically, in order to be able to transfer from an EB-3 to an EB-2, you most likely need to have a radical change in employment.
 This is usually done either through a large promotion with the same employer or by working for a new one.

 Staying With the Same Employer